 Wild fight shows school bus driver spraying student with mace during shoving match

-BATON ROUGE - A wild video showed what appears to be a school bus driver using pepper spray on an unruly rider, who is purportedly a school system student.
+BATON ROUGE - A 16-year-old student was ticketed after punching a bus driver in the face before the driver sprayed them with mace or pepper spray.

-The video was posted by a social media account "tarahigh_fightzz," an Instagram page that shares videos of fights that happen inside schools.
+WBRZ first reported on the incident, and the wild video that captured it, Wednesday.
+The video was posted by a social media account that shares videos of fights that happen inside schools.

 The video shared Wednesday shows the Tara High campus in the background and a school bus marked East Baton Rouge Parish Schools.
-The school district said it was looking into the video when notified late Wednesday after business hours.
 The video was posted shortly after school ended for the day.

-The video shows a person who appears to be a student, arguing with a bus driver.
-The student steps onto the bus and seems to grab the driver when the two shove each other and the driver sprays the student with mace.
+The video shows the student arguing with a bus driver.
+Eventually, the student steps onto the bus and hits the driver.
+The two began to shove each other and the driver sprays the student with pepper spray.

+The school system met with the driver and the student with East Baton Rouge Parish Sheriff's deputies Thursday morning.
+During the meeting, drivers gathered outside to support the driver.

+The driver was not criminally charged.
+The school system has not said if the driver will be disciplined at work.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.